 Russia loses 1,050 soldiers over past day

-Russia has lost 1,050 soldiers killed and wounded as well as more than 300 weapons and pieces of military equipment over the past day.
+Russia has lost 1,050 soldiers killed and wounded over the past day alone, bringing its total number of personnel losses to almost 985,000.

 Source: General Staff of the Armed Forces of Ukraine on Facebook